CybersecurityWarning: The Most Common Online Scams in 2026 and How to Avoid Them

 An iPhone at half price on a sleek Instagram store.
 You pay and receive nothing, or you get a low-quality product.
 They multiply during Black Friday and Ramadan seasons.

-How to Spot Any Scam
+How Do You Spot Any Scam Instantly?

 # Free tools to check suspicious links and websites